How the best organizations are measuring company culture

-For example, Walmart was born as a culture-first organization with a focus on frugality.
-Employees were expected to take ownership of expense control for anything within their authority, as though it were their own money.
+For example, Walmart was born as a culture-first organization focusing on frugality.
+Employees were expected to take ownership of expense control for anything within their authority as though it were their own money.
 Behaviors Walmart expected of its people included reusing and recycling paper clips, envelopes, rubber bands, and writing on both sides of a piece of paper (there's a good account of Walmart's "cultural indoctrination" process here).

 For a long time, measuring culture was something that was done once or twice a year via an engagement survey.
 These surveys were a big, slow project that could take months to return results.

-Instead of this project-based approach, high-performing organizations have a willingness to say: "This shouldn't just be a project.
+Instead of this project-based approach, high-performing organizations have the willingness to say: "This shouldn't just be a project.
 This should be an ongoing activity that we build into the fabric of how we run the company."
-They embed the way that they measure and improve culture into the existing cadence of their organization.
+They embed how they measure and improve culture into the existing cadence of their organization.

-This means that a business on a quarterly cycle is now discussing people and culture data four times a year, at the same time as their budget and sales planning sessions.
+This means that a business, on a quarterly cycle, is now discussing people and culture data four times a year, simultaneously with their budget and sales planning sessions.

-The best companies understand what makes their organization unique and ensure that these differences permeate throughout the organization.
+The best companies understand what makes their organization unique and ensure these differences permeate.
 They measure the day-to-day behaviors of their employees and rigorously determine how they drive the organization's success.